Weight Loss Soup

 6. Work out – Exercise at least 30 minutes 5 or more days a week for maximum results.

-Weight Loss Magic Soup in a bowl next to a crock pot.
+Weight Loss Magic Soup with a ladle in a crock pot.

 Substitutions for Weight Loss Soup